mstksg/inCode/copy/entries/mtl.md

 Identifier
 :   mtl

-*mtl* is not a transformer library --- contrary to popular conception.
+*mtl* is not a monad transformer library --- contrary to popular conception.
 I believe that this commonly spread myth is due in part to some rather peculiar branding choices (the name of the library) and in part to some historical accidents (*mtl* was, in the distant and pre-historic past, indeed a monad transformer library).

 What is *mtl*?
 It is a library of *interfaces* you can provide to your own types, in the form of typeclasses.
 It abstracts over *different design